 Kamejima Station

-From exit 2 of this station it is a 5 minute walk to Noritake Garden & Ceramics Museum and a 10 minute walk to the Toyota Commemorative Museum of Industry & Technology.
+From Kamejima Station Exit 2, it is about a five-minute walk to Noritake Garden, including the Craft Center and Noritake Museum, and about a ten-minute walk to the Toyota Commemorative Museum of Industry and Technology.

 Nagoya Station

-Transfer here to the Sakura-dori Subway Line, Aonami Line, JR Lines and the Tokaido Shinkansen at Nagoya Station, Kintetsu Nagoya Station, and Meitetsu Nagoya Station.
+Transfer here to the Sakura-dori Subway Line, the Aonami Line, JR conventional lines and the Tokaido Shinkansen.
+Kintetsu Nagoya Station and Meitetsu Nagoya Station are also part of the wider Nagoya Station area.

 Boarding at Nagoya Station